alchemycodelab/module-two-notes/lecture-03-forms-and-callbacks-in-react.md

 # Lecture 03 - Forms and Callbacks in React

+## Form State

+- on every keystroke, the state of the form changes
+- we must store this state ourselves in react, otherwise we lose the react magic

 ## Callbacks

 - When parents talk to children, we use props.